Switch Configuration Manager workloads to Intune

 - Windows Information Protection

-After you enable co-management, you can monitor co-management devices using the following methods:
+After you enable co-management, monitor co-management devices using the following methods:

-SQL view and WMI class: You can query the v_ClientCoManagementState SQL view in the Configuration Manager site database or the SMS_Client_ComanagementState WMI class.
+SQL view and WMI class: Query the v_ClientCoManagementState SQL view in the Configuration Manager site database or the SMS_Client_ComanagementState WMI class.
 With the information in the WMI class, you can create custom collections in Configuration Manager to help determine the status of your co-management deployment.
 For details, see How to create collections.
 The following fields are available in the SQL view and WMI class:

 ComgmtPolicyPresent: Specifies whether the Configuration Manager co-management policy exists on the client.
-If the MDMEnrolled value is 0, the device is not co-managed regardless whether the co-management policy exists on the client.
+If the MDMEnrolled value is 0, the device isn't co-managed regardless whether the co-management policy exists on the client.

 A device is co-managed when the MDMEnrolled field and ComgmtPolicyPresent fields both have a value of 1.

-Deployment policies: There are two policies created in Monitoring > Deployments; one policy for the pilot group and one for production.
-These policies only report the number of devices where Configuration Manager has applied the policy.
-It does not consider how many devices are enrolled in Intune, which is a requirement before devices can be co-managed.
+Deployment policies: Two policies are created in the Deployments node of the Monitoring workspace.
+One policy is for the pilot group and one for production.
+These policies report only the number of devices where Configuration Manager has applied the policy.
+They don't consider how many devices are enrolled in Intune, which is a requirement before devices can be co-managed.

 Check compliance for co-managed devices